nahuelmol/gortsocket/README.md

 ## notes

-I could create two Stacks and one single closure or two closures using one single stack
+I could create two Stacks (user and dirver) and one single closure or two closures using one single stack